omarfawzyy/word_tree/README.md

      'NN_JJ_SH': 'brutish', 'NN_JJ_AL_NN_TY': 'brutality', 'NN_RB_AL': 'brutally'}
 ```

+## Labeling Scheme

+The labeling and concept of the word tree is inspired by this [paper](https://aclanthology.org/W19-4415.pdf).
+Each label consists of component(s)(seperated by "_") that describe the pos of the component and/or the kind of suffix added to the word in case multiple suffixes lead to the same pos.
+Check appendix A of the above paper for more details.

 ## Bonus: Derivations Module

 The derivations module used above for looking up if a word is derivationally related to another can be used independently as shown below.